 8. Cirneco dell’ Etna

-Highlights: Athletic, Independent, Affectionate
+Highlights: Athletic, Independent, Loving

 According to recent DNA studies, this Italian dog has a lot of similarities with other Mediterranean island hounds.
 With further DNA analysis, scientists believed that the Kelb tal-Fenek and Cirneco were actually the same breed over 200 years ago.